-Invasive plants are non-native plants that have been introduced to British Columbia where we lack the insect predators and plant pathogens that help keep them in check in their native habitats.
-They are the second greatest threat to global biodiversity, after habitat destruction.
+Invasive plants (sometimes also called noxious weeds) are non-native plants that have been introduced to British Columbia and lack environmental pressures (such as insect predators and plant pathogens) that help keep them in check.
+Invasive plants and animals are the second greatest threat to global biodiversity, after habitat destruction.

-These plants out-compete native vegetation and spread quickly if left untreated.
+Invasive plants out-compete native vegetation and spread quickly if left untreated.
 They destroy food sources and take over important habitats for native plants and animals.
 Some are even hazardous to human health.
+Learn how West Vancouver is managing invasive species and how you can help stop the spread below.

 There are 19 species identified in the District’s Invasive Plants Strategy to target for management and control in West Vancouver.